MeteoSwiss/flex-container-orchestrator/README.rst

 flex-container-orchestrator
 ===========================

-The flex-container-orchestrator manages Aviso notifications and triggers the flexprep and flexpart-ifs containers, as well as the file aggregation script for Flexpart.
+The flex-container-orchestrator manages the event driven workflow Flexpart IFS workflow, based on events from Aviso.
+The repo coordinates both flexprep (pre-processing of raw IFS data) and flexpart-ifs containers, ensuring all required lead time data is processed before launching Flexpart.

 ===============
 Getting started